szieke/ScriptCommunicator_serial-terminal/ScriptCommunicator/exampleScripts/WorkerScripts/CustomWidget/WebView/readme.txt

 ///This signal is emitted when the url of the view changes. void urlChangedSignal(QString text);

-///This signal is emitted when the webView calls the webView.callWorkerScriptWithResult(QVariant) routine.
+///This signal is emitted when the script inside the web page calls the webView.callWorkerScriptWithResult(QVariant params, quint32 timeOut=5000) routine.
 ///To return a value ResultClass::setResult(QVariant value) must be used.
 ///Note: The connected slot function blocks the WebView.
 Therefore no time consuming or blocking operations should be performed. void callWorkerScriptWithResultSignal(QVariant params, ResultClass* resultObject);

-///This signal is emitted when the webView calls the webView.callWorkerScript(QVariant) routine.
+///This signal is emitted when the script inside the web page calls the webView.callWorkerScript(QVariant params) routine.
 ///Note: The connected slot function does not block the WebView.
 Therefore time consuming or blocking operations can be performed. void callWorkerScriptSignal(QVariant params);